RECIPIENT TERMS OF SERVICE

 4) Recipient, and not Company, shall be responsible for: (a) all fees and other amounts charged by Recipient’s financial institution relating to funds received or paid in connection with this Agreement, and (b) taxes, if any, arising from this Agreement, other than taxes on the income or profits of Company.
 Recipient must promptly review all statements from Company and notify Company in writing of any errors within thirty (30) days of receipt.
 Failure so to notify Company constitutes waiver of any claim relating to such error.

-5) Recipient must maintain sufficient funds in the Transaction Account to cover all its obligations under this Agreement during the Term of this Agreement and for two (2) years thereafter.
+5) Recipient must maintain sufficient funds in the Transaction Account to cover all its obligations under this Agreement during the Term of this Agreement.
 Recipient shall not change the Transaction Account without thirty (30) days prior written notice to Company.

 6) If Provider offers recurring transactions, Provider may not complete such transactions after receiving a cancellation notice from the card holder or a similar notice or refusal from its payment processors.